CCurl/c3/README.md

 ## Registers
 c3 exposes 10 "virtual registers", r0 thru r9.
 There are 8 register operations: +regs, rX, rX+, rX-, sX, iX, dX, -regs.
+Note: the support for registers is build into c3, and they do NOT show up in "WORDS".
 - +regs   allocate 10 new registers.
 - r4      push register 4 to the stack.
 - r4+     push register 4 to the stack, then increment it.